amcginlay/eks-demos/doc/03-client-tools/README.md

 which aws eksctl kubectl session-manager-plugin jq tree helm siege gradle ssm-exec
 ```

 Each Cloud9 instance has the [Docker](https://en.wikipedia.org/wiki/Docker_(software)) daemon installed with a set of images pre-loaded.
 Remove them as they are not required.
-Re-run this code if Docker is ever looking cluttered.
 ```bash
 for i in $(docker ps -q); do docker kill $i; done docker system prune --all --force